openhab/openhab-jruby/USAGE.md

 logger.info("The current time is #{Time.now}")
 ```

+The main logger prefix is `org.openhab.automation.jrubyscripting`.
-The default logger name for UI rules is `org.openhab.automation.jrubyscripting.script`.
+The default logger name for UI rules includes the rule ID: `org.openhab.automation.jrubyscripting.script.<RULE_ID>`.
-For file-based rules, it's based on the rule's ID, such as `org.openhab.automation.jrubyscripting.rule.myrule.rb:15`.
+The logger name for file-based rules includes the rule's filename and the rule ID: `org.openhab.automation.jrubyscripting.<filename>.rule.<RULE_ID>`.

 To use a custom logger name: